estraight99/CS400-aTeam/README.md

 * Dung Viet Bui, LEC 001, XTeam 22.
 Email: dvbui@wisc.edu (Algorithm and GUI designer)
 * Eli Straight, LEC 001, XTeam 22.
 Email: straight2@wisc.edu (The coder of the Right Part of the GUI + some pop-up windows)
 * Yuanbo Zhang, LEC 001, XTeam 22.
 Email: yzhang2325@wisc.edu (The coder of the Left Part of the GUI)
 * Quming Wang, LEC 001, ATeam 101.
-Email: qwang357@wisc.edu (Graphics Designer, officially joined the team on May 2nd, 2019 and coded nothing)
+Email: qwang357@wisc.edu (Graphics Designer, officially joined the team on May 2nd, 2019 and coded nothing).
+He was accepted into the team because Yuanbo Zhang received some helps from him without any permission and awareness of other team members.

 ## Description
 (Even though TTD Online is mentioned in the description, we actually intend to build an independent program which is not related to the design of OpenTTD or TTD Online, and this program cannot be used in the game because the data format of the program is not compatible with those in OpenTTD or TTD Online)